Permissions

 Global Permission Settings

-These permissions apply to all users and Active Directory search results
+These permissions apply to all users and Active Directory search results.

-Allow Access Requests
+Allow Action Access Requests

-Upon request, a notification is sent to all Super-Users
+Upon request, a notification is sent to all Super-Users for approval or rejection.
+If approved, Blazam automatically grants

-for approval or rejection.
-If approved, Blazam automatically assigns
+Upon request, a notification is sent to all Super-Users for approval or rejection.
+If approved, Blazam automatically grants

-access to the group for the user.
+access to the requested field for the user.

 Allow self access

 own Active Directory account within Blazam.
-The applied access is an additional Access Level
+The applied access is an additional Access Level with all the features it provides

 applied only to their own accounts.

-You could for instance allow additional fields to be read, like Employee ID.
+You could, for instance, allow additional fields to be read, like Employee ID.

-You can provide edit access to phone numbers or home addresses for self service of address changes and emergency notification destinations.
+You can provide edit access to phone numbers or home addresses for self-service of address changes and emergency notification destinations.